Absolutely Free (song): Lyrics and censorship

 Like many of the songs on We're Only in It for the Money, "Absolutely Free" criticizes the hippie movement and the Summer of Love.
 The song's lyrics are a parody of psychedelia, especially the idea of expanding one's consciousness through the use of drugs.
 To this end, the song frequently mentions the word "discorporate", which is explained by Zappa in the spoken introduction to the song ("The first word in this song is discorporate.
 It means to leave your body").
-"Discorporate" plays heavily in Robert Heinlein's science fiction novel Stranger in a Strange Land, which was very popular among hippies and provided the muse for several songs by Jefferson Airplane.
+"Discorporate" plays heavily in Robert Heinlein's science fiction novel Stranger in a Strange Land, which was very popular among hippies and inspired several songs by Jefferson Airplane.

-The lyrics also reference the song "Mellow Yellow" by singer-songwriter Donovan, who is often associated with the hippie movement ("The dreams as they live them are all mellow yellow").
+The lyric also alludes to the song "Mellow Yellow" by singer-songwriter Donovan, who is often associated with the hippie movement ("The dreams as they live them are all mellow yellow").

 On some pressings of the album, especially on earlier releases, two lines of the lyrics were censored.
 The first is the sentence "I don't do publicity balling for you anymore", uttered at the very beginning of the song by the character of Suzy Creamcheese.
 The word "balling" was cut from this line.
 The other line that was censored ("Flower power sucks!") was cut entirely.